Welcome to today's edition of the Rush 24-7 podcast.

 He chose a nitwit.

-Put everybody out of work, and both sexes are going to end up dirt poor.
+Put everybody out of work and both sexes are going to end up dirt poor.

 That's how he's going to equalize things.

-And for those of you women out there who have a lot of hope invested in Obamacare, a U.S. government group recommends that women delay getting regular mammograms until age 50 instead of 40.
+And for those of you women out there who have a lot of hope invested in Obamacare, a U.S. government group recommends that women delay getting regular mammograms until age 50 instead of 40, the age at which the American Cancer Society has long advised women to begin screening for breast cancer.

-The government group issued its new guidelines yesterday citing evidence that the benefits of regular screening do not justify the potential harms in younger women.
+The government group issued its new guidelines yesterday, citing evidence that the benefits of regular screening do not justify the potential harms in younger women.

-I'm appalled and horrified that Dr. David Dershaw, director of breast imaging at Memorial Sloan Kettering Cancer Center, New York, in response to these new uh guidelines, there's no doubt mammography screening in women in their forties saves lives to recommend that women abandon that is absolutely horrifying to me.
+I'm appalled and horrified, Dr. David Dershaw, Director of Breast Imaging at Memorial Sloan Kettering Cancer Center, New York, in response to these new guidelines.

 Hello, Obamacare.